 - Medical records and other additional documents

 Time Limit for Providing Documentation

-Original, itemized bills should be submitted promptly to Zion Health along with the need request form in order for Zion Health to process your need as soon as possible.
+Original, itemized bills should be submitted promptly to Zion Health along with the medical need request form in order for Zion Health to process your medical need request as soon as possible.
 In order to be shared, bills and need requests must be submitted within six months of the date of service.